How to setup a favicon

 The short answer

-The easiest way to set up a favicon (assuming that a web-sized image is already made) is by using the following code, and placing it in the
+The easiest way to set up a favicon (assuming that an image is already made) is by using the following code, and placing it in the

 <link rel="icon" type="image/png" href="http://example.com/favicon.png" />